Dodleston Castle

-Dodleston Castle in Cheshire was founded in the Middle Ages as a ringwork castle before being developed into a motte-and-bailey.
-It was first mentioned in 1277, but may have existed in the 12th century when the manor of Dodleston was held by the Boydel family.
+Dodleston Castle in Cheshire is a medieval motte-and-bailey castle that was developed from an earlier ringwork It is first recorded in 1277, but may have existed in the 12th century when the manor of Dodleston was held by the Boydel family.
 The site has been protected as a scheduled monument since 1952.
 The earthworks were surveyed in 1964, 1986, and 1995 – the third survey was the most detailed and was carried out by University College Chester.